microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_METHOD

 `REACT_METHOD` is an async version of `REACT_SYNC_METHOD`.
-The attached function must returns `void`.

-There are three ways to define an async function:
+There are four ways to define an async function:
 - Define `winrt::Microsoft::ReactNative::ReactPromise<T> const& result` as the last argument.
 - Define one callback as the last argument for returning a value, such function cannot raise errors.
 - Define two callbacks as the last two arguments for returning a value or raising an error.
+- Define a function which returns the result normally, instead of using callbacks or `ReactPromise`.

+All `REACT_METHOD` functions are exposed in JavaScript as a function returning `Promise`, it doesn't matter in which of the four ways a function is defined.

 Call `result.Resolve` to finish the function call with a result.